diversen/pebble-framework/README.md

     exit; # exit from mysql-server
     exit; # exit from container

-The framework is coupled against MySQL, so in order to run the tests you will need to edit `config/DB.php` and add a correct database.

-Into this database you will need to load `sql/mysql.sql`,
+Into this database you will need to load SQL found in `migrations`,

-    docker exec -i mysql-server mysql -uroot -ppassword pebble  < ./sql/mysql.sql
+    ./cli.sh migrate --up

 Then run the unit tests: